ricardoamferreira/ricardoamferreira.github.io/README.md

 ### Kannada MNIST

-**Placement: 109/1214, Top 9%**
+**Position: 109/1214, Top 9%**

 The goal of this competition was to provide a simple extension to the classic MNIST competition.
 Instead of using Arabic numerals, it used a recently-released dataset of Kannada digits.

 I used a Convolutional Neural Networks, optimized it, used data augmentation, among other techiniques.
-The final accuracy was 0.9896 in the private leaderboard and 0.9886 in the public leaderboard.
+The final results were a private score of 0.9896 and a public score of 0.9886 (accuracy).

 The notebook can be found here [Kaggle Notebook](https://www.kaggle.com/ricardoamferreira/tf-keras-cnn-with-kannada-mnist-top-9).